 A Full Voltage Non Reversing (FVNR) Starter is a 3 Phase motor controller with one motor contactor.
 An Across the Line (ATL) Starter means the same thing as an FVNR Starter.
 The contactor opens and closes the power circuit to turn the motor on and off.

-- Full Voltage means the contactor simply opens and closes the motor power circuit.
+- Full Voltage – the contactor simply opens and closes the motor power circuit.

-- Non Reversing means the motor can’t be reversed using one 3 Phase motor contactor.
+- Non Reversing – the motor can’t be reversed using one motor contactor.

 What is an FVR Starter ?

-- Full Voltage means the contactors simply open and close the motor power circuit.
+- Full Voltage – the contactors simply open and close the motor power circuit.

-- Reversing means the motor can be reversed by using the forward and reverse motor contactors to change (swap) the connection of any two of three power conductors.
+- Reversing – the motor can be reversed using forward and reverse motor contactors.

 What is a Soft Starter ?